-Switch Family Dental is committed to helping you get a set of teeth that you love and that love you back.
+Switch Dental is committed to helping you get a set of teeth that you love and that love you back.
 As a result, we offer a range of treatments: if you have a chipped tooth, broken tooth, weak or fragile teeth, a new crown can have you feeling like royalty (yes, terrible pun intended).

 A crown is designed to improve or protect vulnerable teeth.
 If you’re feeling like your teeth are brittle or chipped, a cap can encircle the affected tooth.
 Crowns are also a viable option for larger cavities that a filling just won’t completely fix.

-Crowns are most often ceramic or porcelain to match the natural colour of your teeth, but are also able to be made from metals.
+Crowns are most often ceramic or porcelain to match the natural colour of your teeth, but are also able to be made from gold.
 Usually, a crown can be completed within two visits.
 Your dentist will ask you to leave a week or two between each visit.
 That way, the dentist can get an exact match crafted for your tooth.

 The dentist will first assess your tooth for best treatment.
 In this session, your tooth will be sculpted down and prepared for your permanent crown.
-Switch dentists will also make an impression or cast of your tooth to be sent away to our lab.
+Switch dentists will also make an impression of your tooth to be sent away to our lab.
 In the lab, we create a ceramic or porcelain crown from the impression made in your first visit.
 We have a great relationship with our lab, so you can be confident in the results.
 In the meantime, your dentist will place a temporary crown on the tooth.